adiupd123/BeerBuzz/README.md

 - Beer Of The Day feature that shows a new beer for each day
 - Scrollable List of Beer Items
 - Search Functionality
-- Favourite your like beer
+- Favourite your liked beer
 - Generates QR Code for each beer item
 - QR Scanning functionality that allows users to share each others' favourites
 - List of Favourite Beers: To view your personal list of favourited beers